The fishing has gone out of Lowestoft.

 Lowestofts inshore fishing boats.

-Twilight for the beamers.
+Twilight for the beam Trawlers.

 The entrance to the North Sea and its fishing grounds can be seen behind this beamer moored in the trawler basin.The two large uprights are the 'beams',earlier vessels launched and recovered their nets over the side,hence the nickname 'sidewinders'.